History of Logic from Aristotle to Gödel (www.historyoflogic.com)

 Ierodiakonou, Katerina.
 1990.
-Analysis in Stoic Logic, University of London.
+Analysis in Stoic Logic, University of London, London.

-Unpublished dissertation (can be download from British Library Document Supply
+Unpublished dissertation (a PDF version can be downloaded from British Library Document Supply Service).

 ———.
 2006.
 "Stoic Logic."
 In A Companion to Ancient Philosophy, edited by Gill, Mary Louise and Pellegrin, Pierre, 505-529.
 Malden: Blackwell.